Supermarkets get thumbs down on health

 Other important findings from the dashboard

-1. Children see an average of 10 ads for unhealthy food each hour that they’re online.
-On TV, kids are exposed to unhealthy food ads more than twice as often as healthy foods ads.
+1. Children see an average of 10 ads for unhealthy food each hour they’re online.
+On TV, kids are exposed to more than double the number of unhealthy food ads as they are to healthy food ads.

-2. Almost two thirds of outdoor food ads promote unhealthy foods, and unhealthy food ads are more common in the most-disadvantaged communities compared with least-disadvantaged neighbourhoods.
+2. Almost two-thirds of outdoor food ads promote unhealthy foods.
+Unhealthy food ads are also more common in the most disadvantaged communities.

 3. A healthy diet is simply unaffordable for people on low incomes living in rural or remote areas.
 In these regions, healthy diets cost more than 30 percent of household income.